Harrison Barnes' Legal Career Advice Podcast - Episode 1

-An interesting thing I see a lot of are in-house attorneys that either (1) lose their jobs or (2) quit working in-house and are under the mistaken impression that the company will send work their way when they leave – even enough work that they will make more money working on their own!
+An interesting thing I see a lot of are in-house attorneys who either (1) lose their jobs or (2) quit working in-house and are under the mistaken impression that the company will send work their way when they leave, even enough work that they will make more money working on their own!

 ARE YOU F^$#ING KIDDING?

 I've seen this happen a few times in my long career as a legal recruiter, but not often.
 In-house attorneys are regarded as SECOND OR EVEN THIRD STRINGERS, and once they go in-house, even the management of the company starts thinking of them as less competent than outside counsel.
 They are the weak gazelles that the lion was able to grab from the herd.
 Because in-house attorneys are seen as less competent, they are not the sort of attorneys the company is going to send work to when they leave.
 Regardless of what the attorney may think of themselves inside of the corporation, they are almost always regarded as less competent than outside attorneys.

 They also do not have the name of a big law firm behind them, which companies take pride in using.

 None of this is meant to be disrespectful to in-house attorneys, this is just how it works.
 Most companies will not send work to in-house counsel once they leave because they are simply not regarded as highly as attorneys from law firms.